Share On

 Check Their Wings

-The turkey’s wings should be checked for cuts, swelling, and other injuries.
+The turkey’s wings should be checked for cuts, swelling, scabs, and other injuries.
 If their wing tips are scabby or beat up, this could indicate that they have a mobility issue and are using their wings for balance and support.
-Make sure to check the area underneath their wings for lice, mites, bruising, or injury.
+Make sure to also check the area underneath their wings for lice, mites, bruising, or injury.

 Check Their Breast And Keel

-Check along the keel (also called the breastbone or sternum) for any sores.
+Check along the keel for any sores.
 Keel sores should be treated early on, before they risk infection, and you should investigate the cause.
-It may be that they need thicker bedding in the areas where they rest, or it may be that they are laying down more often due to arthritis or another health issue that requires veterinary assessment and pain management.
+It may be that they need thicker bedding in the areas where they rest, or it may be that they are lying down more often due to arthritis or another health issue that requires veterinary assessment and pain management.

 Check Their Crop